-My wife is super involved in what I do in youth ministry, and alway has been in various ways, depending on our season of ministry.
-We will soon be celebrating 19 years of marriage but 21 years of doing ministry together.
+My wife is super involved in what I do in youth ministry, and always has been in various ways, depending on our season of ministry.
+We will soon be celebrating 20 years of marriage but 22 years of doing ministry together.
 I am blessed that she is as called to youth ministry as I am.
 She loves what I do and is with me as a teammate and partner.
 She is not always the “upfront” or “in the office” person, even though she is willing and has filled those roles over the years.

 No matter your spouse’s role, commitment, or even calling.
 They still deserve to be invited and included in your ministry.
-A few weeks ago The D6 Podcast released an interview I did with them about my wife and my families role in my ministry, since then we have been slowly releasing a few thoughts about that continued conversation we have been, having with people.
+Last year I was on The D6 Podcast being interviewed about my wife and my family’s role in my ministry, since then we have continued to share our thoughts about this continued conversation we have been, having with people.

 Here are just a couple of quick ways, I would suggest to “Include Your Spouse in Your Ministry”…

 10. Communicate with them about what you are doing and what is coming up.
 It will save your marriage and ministry (http://www.middleyearsministry.com/2019/02/top-10-ways-to-save-your-marriage-and.html)

 9. Invite them to come to planning meetings, events, and regular youth ministry nights.
 They don’t have to always come or ever come but at least they know they are invited and welcome.